This post contains affiliate links that earn commissions for this website from qualifying purchases.

 Writing a polished logline is no small exercise.
 It must be short, concise, and convey key details about your story, giving people a sense of what it’s about without spoiling the ending.
 As you work out your logline, you will undoubtedly discover flaws in your story ideas.
 Therefore the practice of writing your logline first allows you to fix those flaws before you spend weeks or months hammering out a full manuscript.

 But a logline isn’t all you should figure out before you tackle your first draft.
 Snyder also recommends deciding on a title and coming up with an idea for the movie poster (for us novelists, that would translate to a book cover), and you should also identify its audience.
-All of this preliminary work is designed to help you crystallize your story before you write it, and this will save you time later, because you’ll need to do fewer revisions.
+All of this preliminary work is designed to help you crystallize your vision for the story before you write it, and this will save you time later, because you’ll need to do fewer revisions.
 It will also minimize the risk that you’ll end up with a draft that ends up in the trash.

 Plot Types and Planning